Robots that learn to evaluate models of collective behavior

-The rule-based models tested here—\textit{Zone} and \textit{Force}—represent only a single parameterization of each model, and these parameter sets were not tuned for guppy behavior or for pairwise robot-fish interactions.
+The rule-based models tested here, $M_{Zone}$ and $M_{Force}$, represent only a single parameterization of each model, and these parameter sets were not tuned for guppy behavior or for pairwise robot-fish interactions.
 Their limited performance should therefore not be taken as a critique of their modeling principles.
 Instead, our approach offers a systematic means to evaluate future parameterizations, model variants, or entirely new rule-based formulations.
 Moreover, these models were originally designed for group contexts, whereas our experiments involved only two agents, the robot and a single fish; multi-fish scenarios may reveal strengths of rule-based models that remain hidden in dyadic settings.
 As larger-group robotic experiments become feasible, our framework can be extended to evaluate models at the group level, including those trained on group trajectories.

 Noise in model dynamics played a notable role in policy training.
 While increasing the turning noise of the rule-based models made the policy's task less predictable and slowed learning, it also expanded the set of reachable states, forcing the policy to recover from situations that never arise in perfectly deterministic models - comparable to the effects of domain randomization.
-This improved robustness is particularly important for sim-to-real transfer, where unpredictable deviations are inherent to live animal behavior.
+This improved robustness and broader state coverage are particularly important for sim-to-real transfer, where unpredictable deviations are inherent to live animal behavior.
 Noise thus served as a substitute for missing behavioral richness, partially compensating for the models' limited complexity.

 The robot's action space—restricted to selecting a desired turning direction at 1 Hz—was intentionally kept simple to enable fast training and stable control.
 These high-level commands were executed through a PID-based motion controller that produced guppy-inspired burst movements.
 While this design simplifies training and reduces hardware variability, it also constrains the set of interaction behaviours the policy can express.
 Future work could explore lower-level control or end-to-end learning of velocity profiles, enabling richer interactions and potentially uncovering model-specific behavioral features that remain inaccessible with high-level actions.